-The aggregate amount of cash compensation received by all persons who served on the Board in 2020 was approximately \$1,046,000 for their service on the Board.
+The aggregate amount of cash compensation received by all persons who served on the Board in 2021 was approximately \$1,082,000 for their service on the Board.
 This cash compensation amount includes cash payments made in lieu of dividends that would have been paid on shares of Class C Non-Voting Common Stock acquired during the year as a result of the vesting of restricted stock units (RSUs).
 In addition to the cash compensation, Farmer Mac also reimburses directors for expenses incurred in performing their duties as directors and pays for continuing education related to their service as directors may elect to receive shares of Class C Non-Voting Common Stock on a quarterly basis based on the fair market value on the date of acquisition.

-On March 3, 2020, each of the 15 sitting Board members was granted 728 time-based RSUs representing shares of Class C Non-Voting Common Stock.
-The number of RSUs granted was calculated in accordance with the Board's policy on equity compensation grants using a targeted value of \$54,000 based on the average stock price over the previous 30 calendar days ending February 25, 2020 (seven calendar days before the grant date).
-Based on the stock price at the time of these grants, the actual value on March 3, 2020 was \$54,716 to each sitting director.
+On March 2, 2021, each of the 15 sitting Board members was granted 719 time-based RSUs representing shares of Class C Non-Voting Common Stock.
+The number of RSUs granted was calculated in accordance with the Board's policy on equity compensation grants using a targeted value of \$58,000 based on the average stock price over the previous 30 calendar days ending February 23, 2021 (seven calendar days before the grant date).
+Based on the stock price at the time of these grants, the actual value on March 2, 2021 was \$63,761 to each sitting director.

-The three individuals who joined the Board during 2020 after the March 3, 2020 grant of RSUs to the then-sitting Board members received a pro rata grant of RSUs, with the actual number of RSUs awarded based on the date they joined the Board:

-- On May 12, 2020, the date on which Ms. Gales and Mr. Hemingway were elected to the Board, they each received a grant of 754 RSUs with a fair value on the date of grant equal to \$43,355. - On December 22, 2020, the date on which Mr. Stones was appointed to the Board to replace Dr. Sherrick, Mr. Stones received a grant of 193 RSUs with a fair value on the date of grant equal to \$13,925.
+Mr. Tiarks, who joined the Board during 2021 after the March 2, 2021 grant of RSUs to the then-sitting Board members, received a pro rata grant of RSUs, with the actual number of RSUs awarded based on the date he joined the Board.
+On May 13, 2021, the date on which Mr. Tiarks was elected to the Board, he received a grant of 468 RSUs with a fair value on the date of grant equal to \$47,502.